Saint-Pierre, Quebec

-Saint-Pierre (/fr/) is a village municipality in Joliette Regional County Municipality in the Lanaudière region of Quebec, Canada.
+Saint-Pierre (/fr-CA/) is a village municipality in Joliette Regional County Municipality in the Lanaudière region of Quebec, Canada.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Saint-Pierre had a population of 286 living in 129 of its 132 total private dwellings, a change of from its 2016 population of 276.
 With a land area of 9.68 km2, it had a population density of in 2021.